gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 The last step in `gatsby-node.js` is to create pages for both the event previews and individual event pages.
 To do that, you'll use the `createPages` API hook.

-> 💡 Note that the previous contents of `gatsby-node.js` are left intact; we'll just omit them from the code snippets in this section for brevity.
+> 💡 Note that the previous contents of `gatsby-node.js` should be left intact; they are omitted from the code snippets in this section for brevity.

 ### Set up the call to create the root page